Things to do in Mongkok | An Insiders Guide

 Turtle Jelly is normally sold by the same shops as sell herbal tea, and you can expect it to cost around HKD50 per portion.
 One famous place to try turtle Jelly is Gong Wo Tong in Jordan (15 We Chong Street)

-Snake soup is a true Cantonese delicacy and one of the favourite tastings on our Hong Kong Food Tours.
+Snake soup is a true Cantonese delicacy and one of the favourite tastings on our Kowloon Food Tour.
 Don’t be put off by the idea of eating snake—this soup is surprisingly tasty and not scary at all!
 It typically contains two types of snakes, some of which are venomous, and is thick with a complex flavour comprising, among other things, ginger, lemon leaves, fungus, and sometimes star anise.
 While the snake meat itself tastes like chicken, it is the flavour of the soup that will keep you coming back for more.

 Because the Chinese believe this soup to be warming, it is particularly popular in winter, but you can find it year-round.
 It’s said to be good for circulation